-- 4 For tt is not possible that the blood of bulls and of goats should take away sins. - 5 Wherefore when he cometh into the world, he saith, Sacrifice and offering thou wouldest not, but a body hast thou prepared me: - 6 In burnt offerings and sacrifices for sin thou hast had no pleasure. - 7 Then said I, Lo, I come (in the volume of the book it is written of me.) to do thy will, O God. - 8 Above when he said, Sacrifice and offering and burnt offerings and offering for sin thou wouldest not, neither hadst pleasure therein; which are offered by the law; - 9 Then said he, Lo, I come to do thy will, O God.
+- 4 For it is not possible that the blood of bulls and of goats should take away sins. - 5 Wherefore when he cometh into the world, he saith, Sacrifice and offering thou wouldest not, but a body hast thou prepared me: - 6 In burnt offerings and sacrifices for sin thou hast had no pleasure. - 7 Then said I, Lo, I come (in the volume of the book it is written of me,) to do thy will, O God. - 8 Above when he said, Sacrifice and offering and burnt offerings and offering for sin thou wouldest not, neither hadst pleasure therein; which are offered by the law; - 9 Then said he, Lo, I come to do thy will, O God.
 He taketh away the first, that he may establish the second. - 10 By the which will we are sanctified through the offering of the body of Jesus Christ once for all.

-MEMORY VERSE: I delight to do thy will, O my God: yea, thy law is within my heart.
-Psalm 40:8.
+MEMORY VERSE: I delight to do thy will, O my God: yea, thy law is within my heart. -Psalm 40:8

-CENTRAL THOUGHT: The animal sacrifices offered under the old lawsystem were not sufficient to atone for sin and make the souls of men perfect.
-For this cause Jesus came down from heaven and took upon Himself a mortal body which in obedience to the will of God He offered on the cross that we might be saved and made holy before God.
+CENTRAL THOUGHT: The animal sacrifices offered under the old law system were not sufficient to atone for sin and make the souls of men perfect.
+For this cause, Jesus came down from heaven and took upon Himself a mortal body, which, in obedience to the will of God, He offered on the cross, that we might be saved and made holy before God.

-(Psalm 40:6, Hebrews 10:5), "Mineearshastthou opened"- "A body hast thou prepared me": These two phrases are the same, the first being from the Hebrew and the second being from the Greek Septuagint translation.
+Psalm 40:6; Hebrews 10:5 "Mine ears hast thou opened;" "A body hast thou prepared me": two phrases which mean the same; the first being from the Hebrew and the second being from the Greek Septuagint translation.
 What was translated "ears" in the Hebrew is translated as "body" in the Greek.
-Adam Clarke believed that it was because in the Hebrew writing of this text there was a mistake caused by a mar in the writing that caused the Hebrew expression to be taken to mean "ears."
+Adam Clarke believed that in the Hebrew writing of this text there was a mistake caused by a mar in the writing, causing the Hebrew expression to mean "ears."
 The translator translating it into Greek detected the corruption and identified the right word as "body."
 Be that as it may, it is evident that the inspired writer accepted the Greek translation as authentic.
 We are safe to thus believe it that way.
-This is a prophecy of Christ coming into the world to inhabit a human body that would be the sacrifice that would accomplish the will of God.
+This is a prophecy of Christ coming into the world to inhabit a human body that would be the sacrifice which accomplished the will of God.

-(Psalm 40:7, Hebrews 10:7).
-"Volume": In both of these places the word means a "roll."
-Books in olden time were rolls that were positioned on sticks that permitted such to be read by rolling the fabric from one stick to the other.
+Psalm 40:7; Hebrews 10:7 "Volume": a roll.
+Books in olden times were rolls positioned on sticks that permitted such to be read by rolling the fabric from one stick to the other.

-(Hebrews 10:9), "The first": The first covenant and worship of the old Mosaic law system.
-"The second": The spiritual worship and holiness that was made possible through the offering of the body of Jesus once for all.
+Hebrews 10:9 "The first": the first covenant and worship of the old Mosaic law system.
+"The second": the spiritual worship and holiness made possible through the offering of the body of Jesus once and for all.

-We will consider for our lesson today the prophecy of Jesus in this 40th Psalm.
-The entire Psalm can be clearly and easily applied to Jesus, but we want to especially dwell on the thought of Christ coming into the world by inhabiting a human body which would become the real sacrifice for the sins of mankind.
-This body was pre-planned and prepared by the determinate counsel and foreknowledge of God.
-A virgin was to conceive by the quickening power of the Holy Spirit and bring forth a man child.
-(Isa.
-7:14.)
-The eye of God was on the formation of His holy Son from the moment of conception on to the time of His birth.
-Christ had a mortal body that God designed and prepared.
-It, as a mortal body, was destined to be the supreme sacrifice that God would accept to be the ransom price for the redemption of fallen mankind.
+We will consider for our lesson today the prophecy of Jesus in the 40th Psalm.
+The entire Psalm can be clearly and easily applied to Jesus, but we especially want to dwell on the thought of Christ coming into the world by inhabiting a human body, which would become the real sacrifice for the sins of mankind.
+This body was prethe determinate and prepared bv counsel foreknowledge of God.
+A virgin was to conceive by the quickening power of the Holy Spirit and bring forth a man child (Isaiah 7:14).
+The eye of God was on the formation of His holy Son from the moment of conception unto the time of His birth.
+Christ had a mortal body that God designed and prepared to be the supreme sacrifice that He would accept as the ransom price for the redemption of fallen mankind.